souradeep-111/Sherlock_2_Simple/README.md

 Enjoy the output as it scrolls on your screen :-)

-## Instructions to Test Against Randomly generated Pytorch networks
+## Instructions to test against randomly generated pytorch networks

 Sherlock can read networks in the ONNX format.
 Right now the test script generates fixed architecture networks with random weights.